 It’s not unusual for Accounts Payable to make their payments in batches.
 A typical example is batching up invoices due to be paid until the end of the month.

-While this doesn’t give them licence to justify paying you past the invoice due date, knowing their payment behaviour is valuable knowledge.
+While this doesn’t give them licence to justify paying you past the invoice due date, recording their payment behaviour is a valuable activity within your accounts receivable procedure.
 It can enable you to align your invoice chasing with when they are used to making payments.
 If you do have to chase a customer about an overdue invoice, knowing their payment runs can make the difference between getting paid soon and having the situation potentially drag out for another four weeks.

 If you accidentally put the wrong information about your customer on an invoice, it gives them reason to delay payment.
 Make sure you haven’t misunderstood any details about their business by asking this question, and running through their details with them.